18 U.S.C. § 1343 - Federal Wire Fraud Law

 - 18 U.S.C.
 1351 - Fraud in foreign labor contracting.

-Another related crime is Internet fraud which uses online services to defraud or steal from people, such as a phishing email directing people to a fake website to gather their personal information,
+Another related crime is Internet fraud which utilizes online services to defraud or steal from individuals, such as phishing emails directing people to fake websites to gather their personal information.

 What Are the Penalties for 18 U.S.C.
 1343?